-Physical environment 3.2 Indoor climate

-Who is responsible for Facilities Management (FM)

-action and

-evaluation?

-Involved actors/ FM departments • Subtheme/challenge Many students comment that the indoor climate at ITU could be better: poor ventilation and cold auditoriums.
-Subtrictine/ chancing c Wany stadents comment that the masor climate at the could be better, poor ventuation and cold additionalis.
-Purpose of action To create a better indoor environment Fulpose of action To create a petter indoor environment Overall description of Implementation of sensors to measure CO2 levels to enable relevant action to improve the indoor climate in individual rooms.
-Overall description of action implementation of sensors to measure CO2 levels to enable relevant action to improve the indoor climate in individual rooms. action ITU normally ventilate all rooms for educating according to Arbejdstilsynets (The Danish Working Environment Authority) suggestion 20-22 C. We have raised the temperature to aim for 23 C in the Auditoriums due to complaints.
+Physical environment 3.2 Indoor climate Who is responsible for action and evaluation?
+Facilities Management (FM) Involved actors/ departments FM Subtheme/challenge Many students comment that the indoor climate at ITU could be better: poor ventilation and cold auditoriums.
+Purpose of action To create a better indoor environment Overall description of action Implementation of sensors to measure CO2 levels to enable relevant action to improve the indoor climate in individual rooms.
+ITU normally ventilate all rooms for educating according to Arbejdstilsynets (The Danish Working Environment Authority) suggestion 20-22 C. We have raised the temperature to aim for 23 C in the Auditoriums due to complaints.
 We do not recommend higher temperatures as these have been associated with negative impacts on e.g., learning.
-What will be done, May 2021 when and by whom?
-FM is implementing sensors to measure CO2 levels in relevant areas, which will enable relevant actions plans for the individual rooms in terms of bettering the indoor climate.
+What will be done, when and by whom?
+May 2021 FM is implementing sensors to measure CO2 levels in relevant areas, which will enable relevant actions plans for the individual rooms in terms of bettering the indoor climate.
 Sensors are currently helping us in the study hall, auditorium 0, 1 and 2, and are to be implemented in the remaining teaching spaces and skyboxes.
-FM will be implementing the rest of the upgrades in the coming months in 2021.
-What is the expected As we have no CO2 sensor data yet, we have no action plan either. effect of the actions When they are implemented fully and we have some months of relevant data, we will analyse and adjust, if necessary. and how will you evaluate the effect?
-Status (will be Status from FM, November 2021: The action point is on target. updated regularly) Censors to measure CO2 have been installed in all auditoriums, skyboxes etc. FM is already using new data to analyse indoor climate